MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     Notice the detailed instructions provided to GitHub Copilot.
 The agent follows a systematic approach to generate a plan file that outlines the technical implementation strategy.

-    If you're interested, you can also review the **.specify/templates/plan-template.md** file to see the structure that will be used for the plan.md file.
+    If you're interested, you can also review the **.specify/templates/plan-template.md** file to see the structure that's used for the plan.md file.

-1. Ensure the Copilot Chat view is open.
+1. Ensure the GitHub Copilot Chat view is open.

 1. In the Chat view, to start the technical planning process, enter the following command: